ssirimulla/DLSCORE/README.md

 -n is the desired number of networks
 ````

 We recommend setting `-n` to 10, as it has been shown to give the optimum results (highest Pearson, Spearman and Kendall correlation coefficients, and lowest RMSE and MAE values).
+However, the number of networks must be between 1 and 100

 The command to run DLSCORE should look this: